1975

 Membership grew to 144.

-A greenhouse was added on the south wall of the Visitors Center.
+A greenhouse was added on the south wall of the Visitor Center.
 Jim Schwarz (in charge of growing) donated the greenhouse.

 More plantings were added: